-A week or two ago one of my former colleagues (at Percona) Jevin Real gave a talk titled Evolving Backups Strategy, Deploying pyxbackup at Percona Live 2015 in Amsterdam.
+A week or two ago, one of my former colleagues at Percona Jevin Real gave a talk titled Evolving Backups Strategy, Deploying pyxbackup at Percona Live 2015 in Amsterdam.
 I think Jervin raised some very good points about where MySQL backup solutions in general fall short.
-There are definitely a lot of tools and scripts out there that claim to do MySQL backups correctly, but don’t actually do it correctly.
-What I am more interested though is in measuring TwinDB against the points that Jervin highlighted to see if TwinDB falls short too.
+There are definitely a lot of tools and scripts out there that claim to do MySQL backups correctly, but actually don’t.
+However, what I am more interested in is measuring TwinDB against the points that Jervin highlighted to see if TwinDB falls short too.

 - https://packagecloud.io/twindb/main for CentOS, RHEL, Debian and Ubuntu

 - https://packagecloud.io/twindb/amzn_main for Amazon Linux